nie-ine/use-case-catalogue/inseri and Knora + Gravsearch/README.md

 Next to an existing website of a project (for example Kuno Raeber), a user can create own collages and visualise data, also from different projects and different APIs (for example Europeana, e-codices, libraries, triplestores, etc), for his own need, for example for his/her research.
 The user can create own notes on the collages, and will be able to share it with colleagues, etc.

+For smaller projects that don’t have an own frontend developer, inseri will be an option to create an own website, of course with limitations compared to a fully self written website, but those websites can be maintained in a central way and all components are reusable for upcoming projects.

 Please let me know if this is interesting for some of your projects and I would really enjoy some suggestions for other apps / other improvements, etc.

 [![Alt text](https://img.youtube.com/vi/rkv9_julOxo/0.jpg)](https://www.youtube.com/watch?v=rkv9_julOxo)